-Note that the Touchstone® format does not support direct input of mixed-mode (colloquially, "differential") data sets (e.g., SDD11, SCD12, etc.).
-Differential systems may be represented in Touchstone® files by collecting data for pairs of terminals as "ports" and, for S-parameters, setting reference impedances appropriately.
-In such cases, a Touchstone® file for two-terminal system, for example, may be indistinguishable from a Touchstone® file for a four-terminal system with data collected in this manner.
+Note that Touchstone® does not support direct input of mixed-mode (colloquially, 'differential') data sets (e.g., SDD11, SCD12, etc.).

+Differential systems may be represented in Touchstone® files by collecting data for pairs of terminals as 'ports' and, for S-parameters, setting reference impedances appropriately.
+In such cases, a Touchstone® file for a two-terminal system, for example, may be indistinguishable from a Touchstone® file for a four-terminal system with data collected in this manner.